Legacoop: ANCD

 The National Association of Retailer Cooperatives (ANCD) is an association of retailers' cooperatives formed in 1973 by the Consorzio Nazionale Conad and other cooperatives.
 ANCD represents about 4000 retailers, many under the names Conad (supermarkets), Margherita, and E. Leclerc Conad (hypermarkets – a joint venture with the French chain E.Leclerc).

 CulTurMedia

 CulTurMedia represents cooperatives active in three main fields: Culture, Tourism, and Communication/Media as the successor of Mediacoop, founded in 2004 to represent journalist, publishing and communication cooperatives.

 FIMIV

 The Italian Federation of Voluntary Integrated Mutuality (FIMIV) was founded in 1900 and includes 100 mutual assistance companies.

 Legacoop Abitanti

 The National Association of Housing Cooperatives was founded in 1961.
 Its membership includes 3000 housing cooperatives throughout Italy with a membership of over 300,000.
 Legacoop Abitanti promotes projects involving new construction, urban recovery, and ecobuilding.

 Legacoop Agroalimentare

 The National Association of Agri-Food Cooperatives for Rural Development was founded in 1957 and represents agricultural cooperatives throughout Italy.

 Legacoop Produzione e Servizi

-Founded in 2018 from the merge of Legacoop Servizi and Ancpl, it nowadays represents the Legacoop workers' cooperatives active in productions and services.
+Founded in 2018 from the merger of Legacoop Servizi and Ancpl, it nowadays represents the Legacoop workers' cooperatives active in productions and services.